 I started this blog back in 2011 and since then, I’ve grown it into an online scrap book of memories.
 More than that, I’ve let it become a space for me to share my stories and all the things I’ve seen and done, in the hopes that I just might inspire other women to be brave enough to venture abroad too.

-I’m not going to lie, travelling half way around the world can be pretty scary, especially for a young woman who’s never done it before, but it’s also so empowering.
+I’m not going to lie, travelling halfway around the world can be pretty scary, especially for a young woman who’s never done it before, but it’s also so empowering.
 You learn things about the world, but you also learn things about yourself in the process.
-And, what doesn’t kill you makes you stronger, right?
+What doesn’t kill you makes you stronger, right?